alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 {% slide suspicious-minds 31 %}

+Reviews tell us that we're already being reliable -- but how do we become *more* reliable?
+How to we earn/deserve those positive reviews?

 As programmers, we're used to dealing with unreliable systems -- they're called "computers".
 Software is inherently tricksy and unpredictable, and we have lots of tools to help us write more reliably software, some of which we'll talk about this weekend.